kimjc95/addNewResidue.py/README.md

 1. remove ACE and NME caps
 2. compensate charge difference by spreading it over all sidechain atoms
 3. relabel hydrogen atoms according to the connectivity
-4. add new parameters to the aminoacids.rtp, aminoacids.hdb, atomtypes.atp, newffbonded.itp, newffnonbonded.itp file
+4. add new parameters to the aminoacids.rtp, aminoacids.hdb, and atomtypes.atp files
+5. create newffbonded.itp, newffnonbonded.itp files if there is any new parameter to add to ffbonded.itp and ffnonbonded.itp files

 *WARNING: This code only works for non-terminal residues!
 Also, it simply add/subtracts charge change from removing ACE/NME caps.